Learn How to Manage a Polarity’s Ebbs and Flows

-CCL draws on the work of Barry Johnson, creator of Polarity Thinking, in various leadership programs, including Navigating Change and in customized work with clients.
-Here are a few ideas to help you and your team better understand and respond to issues that don’t have fixed solutions and address conflicting perspectives and interests:
+CCL draws on the work of Barry Johnson, creator of Polarity Thinking®, in various leadership programs, including Navigating Change and in customized work with clients.
+Here are a few ideas to help you and your team better understand and respond to issues that don’t have fixed solutions.

 - Next time you are wrestling with a challenge or conflict, ask: “Is this a problem to solve or a polarity to deal with?”
-The conversations and answers will go a long way toward understanding the challenge and finding new approaches or new thinking about it.
+The conversations and answers will go a long way toward understanding the challenge and finding new approaches.

-- Identify one or more key polarities that you are facing right now in your business.
+- Identify 1 or more key polarities that you are facing right now in your business.